chandrahaswtw/js-testing-jest/01_getting-started/README.md

 jest --watch
 ```

-## Run only one test
+## Run only one test suite/test

-Use `describe.only` to run that particular describe and `it.only` to run only that particular test.
+Use `describe.only` to run that particular test suite and `it.only` to run only that particular test.
 This only works for tests in a single file but not for all the files.